darrencassar/securich/trunk/README.txt

   Renames an old user to the new username leaving all privileges intact and changing only the password and the email address.

 * revoke_privileges('username','hostname','databasename','tablename','tabletype','rolename','terminateconnections');
   Revokes a privilege for a particular combination of username / hostname / databasename / tablename / role.
 The terminateconnectionsy is there to kill all threads for a particular user if set to Y which is revoked.
-Should you not want to cut off the user, just substitute it with n and the user won't be able to connect next time round but current connections remain intact. - tabletype should either be table (for a table) and storedprocedure (for a stored proc).
+Should you not want to cut off the user, just substitute it with n and the user won't be able to connect next time round but current connections remain intact. - tabletype should either be `table` (for a table), `storedprocedure` (for a stored proc) or `all` for the whole database.

 * set_my_password(oldpasswordin, newpasswordin);
   Used by users to set their own password.